-Further study, including a workshop in $1978,^2$ has led to the belief that it would be possible to produce a luminosity greater than 10^{30} cm-2 sec-1, far more useful for experiments.
-A general plan using a separate Precooler ring has several significant advantages.
+Further study, including a workshop in 1978,2 has led to the belief that it would be possible to produce a luminosity greater 10^{30} cm-2 sec-1, far more useful for than experiments. Α plan using a separate Precooler has general ring several significant advantages.
 It now appears3 that it will be difficult to achieve the 50-msec cooling time in the existing Electron Cooling Ring needed to synchronize efficiently with the Booster cycle.
-It is possible to consider extending the straight sections of the Electron Cooling Ring to install more cooling and thus shorten the cooling time, but there are severe difficulties in the accelerator lattice of such an extension.4 repeated, stacking the antiproton beam in the Cooling Ring until approximately 1011 have been accumulated.
-This beam is then transferred back to the Precooler, accelerated to 8 GeV and injected into the Main Ring and Superconducting Ring for acceleration to 1 TeV.
+It is possible to consider extending the straight sections of the Electron Cooling Ring to install more cooling and thus shorten the cooling time, but there are severe difficulties in the accelerator lattice of such an extension.4